 - 4 – high or low temperature deformation; tβ-β: phase transition point; t: re-recrystallization temperature

-It is heated to above the recrystallization temperature, deformed by 40% to 85%, then quenched quickly, and then subjected to conventional aging heat treatment.
+It involves heating above the recrystallization temperature, deforming by 40% to 85%, then rapidly quenching, and then subjecting to conventional aging heat treatment.

-Deformation is about 50% below the recrystallization temperature, followed by conventional aging treatment.
+Deformation is done about 50% below the recrystallization temperature, followed by conventional aging treatment.

 (3) Compound thermomechanical treatment

-It is a process that combines high temperature thermomechanical treatment and low temperature thermal mechanical treatment.
+It is a process that combines high-temperature thermomechanical treatment and low-temperature thermomechanical treatment.

 Chemical Heat Treatment

-Titanium alloys have a large friction coefficient, poor wear resistance (generally about 40% lower than steel), which are prone to adhesion on contact surfaces and cause frictional corrosion.
+Titanium alloys have a high friction coefficient and poor wear resistance (generally about 40% lower than steel), making them prone to adhesion on contact surfaces and causing frictional corrosion.

-Titanium alloys are more resistant to corrosion in oxidizing media, but less resistant to corrosion in reducing media (hydrochloric acid, sulfuric acid, etc.).
+Titanium alloys are more resistant to corrosion in oxidizing media but less resistant to corrosion in reducing media (such as hydrochloric acid, sulfuric acid, etc.).

-To improve these properties, electroplating, spraying and chemical heat treatment (nitriding, oxygenation, etc.) can be used.
+To improve these properties, electroplating, spraying, and chemical heat treatment (such as nitriding, oxygenation, etc.) can be used.

-The hardness of the nitrided layer after nitriding is 2 to 4 times higher than that of the surface layer without nitriding, thus significantly improving the wear resistance of the alloy and at the same time improving the corrosion resistance of the alloy in reducing media;
+The hardness of the nitrided layer after nitriding is 2 to 4 times higher than that of the surface layer without nitriding, significantly improving the wear resistance of the alloy, while also improving the corrosion resistance of the alloy in reducing media.

-Oxygen infiltration can increase the corrosion resistance of the alloy by 7-9 times, but the plasticity and fatigue strength of the alloy will be lost to different contents.
+Oxygen infiltration can increase the corrosion resistance of the alloy by 7-9 times, but the plasticity and fatigue strength of the alloy will be lost to different extents.

 Microstructure characteristics of titanium alloy

-In titanium alloys, especially α+β duplex titanium alloys, a wide variety of tissues can be observed.
+In titanium alloys, especially α+β duplex titanium alloys, a wide variety of structures can be observed.

-These structures are different in morphology, grain size and intragranular structure, which mainly depend on alloy composition, deformation process and heat treatment process.
+These structures differ in morphology, grain size, and intragranular structure, mainly depending on alloy composition, deformation process, and heat treatment process.

-In general, the organization of titanium alloys has two basic phases: α-phase and β-phase.
+In general, titanium alloys have two basic phases: α-phase and β-phase.

-The organization types of titanium alloys can be basically divided into four categories: Widmanstatten structure (lamellar structure), basketweave structure, bimodal structure and isometric structure.
+The structural types of titanium alloys can be basically divided into four categories: Widmanstatten structure (lamellar structure), basketweave structure, bimodal structure, and isometric structure.

 Figure 3 shows the typical morphological characteristics of the various types of titanium alloys.

-Table 1 gives the alloy performance indexes of TC4 titanium alloy in four typical tissue states, which shows that the performance of different tissues varies greatly.
+Table 1 provides the alloy performance indices of TC4 titanium alloy in four typical structural states, which show that the performance of different structures varies greatly.